GoogleChrome/web.dev/src/site/content/en/blog/native-file-system/index.md

 </figure>

-Once a user has granted permission to a web app to save a local file, Chrome will show an icon in the omnibox.
-Clicking on the omnibox icon opens a popover showing the list of files the user has given access to.
+Once a user has granted permission to a web app to save a local file, the browser will show an icon in the URL bar.
+Clicking on the icon opens a pop-over showing the list of files the user has given access to.
 The user can easily revoke that access if they choose.

 <div class="w-clearfix"></div>